What do we really want for Korea?

 This process involves asking questions.

-3. What can I do?
-How can I apply the principles, lessons of unification and reconciliation to build or renew the social fabric in my own family, my community and my society?
-What small or large steps can I take today?
+- What can I do?
+How can the principles, lessons of unification and reconciliation build or renew the social fabric in my own community ?

 What will we do?
 How will we be a part of the Korean Dream?